 You see, I’ve considered myself a Christian my whole life simply for the fact that I believe in God.
 As a child, I only followed what my parents told me to believe in without reason, and that was enough for me.

 Now here’s the thing.
 The older I got, the more miserable I became.
-People became cold towards me, and I became cold towards them.
+People became cold towards me, and I, in turn, acted cold towards them.
 It got to the point where I began to question the very meaning of life.
-If you think no one really cares for you or that you are inferior to the rest, life simply becomes one big puzzle.
+If you think no one really cares for you or that you are inferior to the rest, life simply becomes one big, seemingly unsolvable puzzle.

 I was unhappy, and often times, I’d cry out for God’s help.
 I spoke to God when and only when I needed Him.
-That was not enough.
-It wasn’t until I reached my lowest point that I really began to see Him at work.
-This was when my journey to recovery began, even though at the time, I didn’t know it.
+This was not enough, and it wasn’t until I reached my lowest point that I really began to see Him at work.
+This was when my journey to recovery began, though at the time, I didn’t know it.

 At that point in time, I had a strange spiritual encounter.
 I couldn’t understand it at the time, but it was enough to keep me going, even when I wanted to stop.
 I felt something that I hadn’t felt in a long time.
 I felt loved.
 Some time later, I decided that enough was enough, and with God’s love, I was able to overcome agoraphobia.

 These days, I see a lot of hate directed towards Christians and even God Himself.
 Some wonder how a loving God could allow such awful things to happen.
 I don’t feel I can change anyone’s mind on the matter as I believe religion is a personal thing, something that must be experienced to be understood.